Martinshorn: History

 The instrument underwent a period of revitalisation under the GDR, and the tradition of the instrument still prevails in some East German towns.
 The Martinshorn is usually accompanied by percussion and fifes.

 Construction

 Martinshorns typically have three valves, although they do not function as in brass instruments, altering the instrument's tube length, instead redirecting the airflow into different bells.
 Each bell contains a metal reed, playing one note per bell.
 Most instruments only have 8 bells, so can only play within a diatonic scale, within the range of an octave.
-Some instruments have a fourth valve,which directs airflow to a modified horn, allowing for chromatic scales.
+Some instruments have a fourth valve, which directs airflow to a modified horn, allowing for chromatic scales.
 The instrument is only able to be played at one volume, which tends to be rather loud.

-Due to being a free reed, the instrument does not require any form of embouchure, tounging or intonation, only blowing; this greatly improves the instrument's ease of playing.
+Due to being a free reed, the instrument does not require any form of embouchure, tonguing or intonation, only blowing; this greatly improves the instrument's ease of playing.